The first week of school is equally exciting and exhausting!

 Tip 9:

 Leave shortly after your students at the end of the day.
-The first week of school can be blur of new faces, visits from old students, classroom supplies and lots and lots of introductions.
+The first week of school can be a blur of new faces, visits from old students, classroom supplies and lots and lots of introductions.
 The first week, I always suggest you leave

 at the end of everyday without staying late.
 You will always have something on your to-do list.
 It’s more important that you get home, spend time with your family and rest.
 Your students will need you well-rested and energetic each day, not as the zombie teacher.